-Daytona USA is the first of Sega's 3D arcade hits to be released on home consoles.
-It first appeared in Japanese arcades in 1993, followed by a worldwide arcade release in 1994, and then a port to the Sega Saturn console in April 1995.
+It released in Japan arcades in 1993, with its debut at the 1993 JAMMA arcade show there.
+It was followed by a worldwide arcade release in 1994, and then a port to the Sega Saturn console in April 1995.
 Daytona USA sets the player against a challenging array of computer controlled racers, where they must make a mad dash to the final lap before time runs out.
 All of this takes place on 6 race tracks ranging in difficulty from beginner to expert.

 This mode is an exact port of the original arcade game; complete the race before time runs out.
 The timer slowly depletes as the player races around that track, but upon each successful lap a few extra seconds are rewarded.
 There are 3 different tracks to choose: beginner, advanced and expert.
 Depending on which track is chosen, the course could be a standard NASCAR oval or a curvy mountain raceway.
 There is also a choice of either automatic or manual transmission.